rotherprivat/Copy2AlbumFolder/README.md

 Options:
   -s, --source <source> (REQUIRED)     Source folder, containing a part of the album.
   -a, --album <album> (REQUIRED)       Album folder, output folder.
+  -l, --log-file <log-file>            Write, append copy operations to log file.
   -p, --pattern <pattern>              Pattern for output file names. [default: yyyyMMdd_HHmmss] -x, --postfix <postfix>              Postfix of output filename.
   -r, --recursive                      Copys source files recursive.
   -y, --suppress-confirm-input, --yes  Suppresses the interactive input confirmation.
   -?, -h, --help                       Show help and usage information --version                            Show version information

 ```

+**Please note**:

-**Please note**: Changing the timestamp pattern can result in inappropriate file names, which may, for example,
+* Changing the timestamp pattern can result in inappropriate file names, which may, for example,
 make generating unique names or sorting impossible.

-## Example
+* If an existing file is selected in the `--log-file` option, the logs are appended to the existing file.
+Be aware not to accidentally change important files.

 ## Disclaimer